ROCm/rocprofiler-compute/docs/conceptual/performance-model.rst

 Performance model
 *****************

-ROCm Compute Profiler makes available an extensive list of metrics to better understand achieved application performance on AMD Instinct™ MI-series accelerators including Graphics Core Next™ (GCN) GPUs like the AMD Instinct MI50, CDNA™ accelerators like the MI100, and CDNA2 accelerators such as the MI250X, MI250, and MI210.
+ROCm Compute Profiler makes available an extensive list of metrics to better understand achieved application performance on AMD Instinct™ MI-series accelerators including CDNA™ 3 accelerators like the MI300, CDNA 2 accelerators like the MI250X, MI250, and MI210, CDNA accelerators like the MI100, and Graphics Core Next™ (GCN) GPUs like the MI50.

 To best use profiling data, it's important to understand the role of various hardware blocks of AMD Instinct accelerators.
 This section describes each